 To house your birds, we have been selling our range of hen and duck houses for more than 2 decades : chosen for their great designs for the welfare of the birds, as well as practicality for you.
 They are all made in the UK; usually to order, and delivered right around the country.
 These are not cheap flimsy imports, but an affordable long lasting investment for your birds for many many years to come.
 You are very welcome to call to ask about which design is best for you; we have been helping gardeners and smallholders fit birds into their lives for a long time; and are happy to advise to make your future feathered friends have the best life they can with you.

-As we transition the farm to the permaculture processes and production, we are keen to learn more; so will be hosting courses here open to others : Herb, Seaweed and Forage walks; Introductions to Permaculture / to Forest Gardening / to Lasagne beds / Permaculture Design; Fibre crafts.
-We are also delighted to welcome Erica Donnison, Alexander Technique, Tellington TTouch Training and Pose Running teacher – she will be visiting us 4 times in 2017.
+As we transition the farm to the permaculture processes and production, we are keen to learn more; so aim to be hosting courses here open to others : Herb, Seaweed and Forage walks; Introductions to Permaculture / to Forest Gardening / to Lasagne beds / Permaculture Design; Fibre crafts.
+We are also delighted to welcome Erica Donnison, Alexander Technique, Tellington TTouch Training and Pose Running teacher who visits several times a year to teach.

-Kintaline Farm is host of the Ardchattan Parish Archive; which is currently open every Friday afternoon from 2 pm – also any other time by appointment.
+Kintaline Farm is host of the Ardchattan Parish Archive; which is open for visits, just get in touch.
 It is full of books, records, maps, images, with lots yet to explore and learn.
 You can also join in with the archive on facebook.